isityarl/BigData/README.md

 ## Overview

-`BigData/`, contains a big data processing, analysis, and technologies.
-Each subdirectory represents a distinct area of work or a specific task.
+`BigData/`, contains a big data processing, analysis, etc. Each subdirectory represents a distinct area of work or a specific task.

 One of the key projects included is the **New York City Taxi Trip Analysis**, primarily located within the `NYtaxi/` subdirectory.
 Other areas of exploration include work with `hbase`, `spark`, and `streaming` technologies.